ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/debug.md

 ![Debug Fieldtypes](_images/utilities-debug-fieldtypes.png)

-This page will show the fieldtypes that are being in use by custom fields, but have the corresponding add-on missing or not installed.
+This page shows the fieldtypes that are being used as custom fields, that have their corresponding add-on missing or not installed.

-It also lists all the fieldtypes that installed on the system, indicating what is currently in use and what is not in use.
+It also lists all the fieldtypes installed, indicating what is currently in use and what is not in use.